Ro5635/AstonHack-WebSite/README.md

 ## Notification System

  The site during the event will connect through web-sockets (socket.io) to receive notifications such as 'Lunch Now Serving' and 'X Workshop Now Starting', this has a simple back-end written in node.
+This will be deployed on PM2.

+ The sending of notifications will be authenticated using JWT (JSON Web Tokens), this allows for easy authentication.

-This will be deployed on PM2 on EC2 with automatic fail-over during the event.
+ on EC2 with automatic fail-over during the event.

 ## Legal

  All of the media files used are either produced for and owned by the Aston Computer Science Society or attained from MLH event photography at previous Aston hack events, these photos are used under the terms listed at the event.